-- 19. The most severe impacts of these fires were in high fire-threat areas, where there were repeated reports of cell site failures, particularly in the 2018 Camp Fire in Butte County, town of Paradise. - 20.
-In 2019, substantial numbers of wireless sites in Butte County were inoperative due to PSPS events. - 21.
-"Facilities-based wireless providers" serve, directly and indirectly, approximately 45,335,804 wireless subscribers in California. - 22.
-Resiliency is the ability to recover from or adjust to adversity or change through an array of strategies including, but not limited to: backup power, redundancy, network hardening, temporary facilities, communication and coordination with other utilities, emergency responders, the public and finally, preparedness planning. - 23.
-Wireless providers that diligently and adeptly utilize resiliency, and its related strategies, demonstrate that they can maintain service during a disaster. - 24.
+- 19. The most severe impacts of these fires were in high fire-threat areas, where there were repeated reports of cell site failures, particularly in the 2018

+Camp Fire in Butte County, town of Paradise. - 20.
+In 2019, substantial numbers of wireless sites in Butte County were inoperative due to PSPS events.

+- 21. "Facilities-based wireless providers" serve, directly and indirectly, approximately 45,335,804 wireless subscribers in California. - 22.
+Resiliency, for purposes of this decision, is the ability to recover from or adjust to adversity or change through an array of strategies including, but not limited to: backup power, redundancy, network hardening, temporary facilities, communication and coordination with other utilities, emergency responders, the public and finally, preparedness planning. - 23.
+Wireless providers that diligently and adeptly utilize resiliency, and its related strategies, demonstrate that they can maintain and restore service for a portion of their customers during a disaster. - 24.
 Mitigating wireless network disruption through resiliency measures minimizes the likelihood that large numbers of wireless customers will be adversely impacted. - 25.
-In 2019, Verizon utilized an array of resiliency strategies successfully and kept much of its network operational and running on backup power. - 26.
+In 2019, Verizon utilized an array of resiliency strategies, including onsite backup power that kept much of its network operational and running on backup power. - 26.
 Verizon demonstrates that using resiliency strategies and backup power results in network preservation. - 27.
 Wireless providers that have not made these investments suffer more severe impacts and struggle to maintain service. - 28.
 A power outage is the period during which a generating unit, transmission line, or other facility is out of service.

-- 29. There is a public need to adopt a narrowly tailored and reasonable backup power requirement for wireless providers during disasters and PSPS events. - 30.
-Customers and first responders have a reasonable expectation that they will hear a dial tone, receive emergency alerts and notifications, and can access critical information during an emergency, especially when the power is out. - 31.
+- 29. There is a public need to adopt a narrowly tailored and reasonable backup power requirement for wireless providers during disasters or commercial power outages. - 30.
+Customers and first responders have a reasonable expectation that they will be able to call 9-1-1 and 2-1-1,, receive emergency alerts and notifications, and can access critical information during an emergency, especially when the power is out. - 31.
 Because of climate change, wildfires and PSPS events will be part of the future with an expected increase in both frequency and severity. - 32.
 Energy and water utilities, customers, and first responders across all levels of government have expressed public safety concern with the failure of wireless providers to adequately provide service continuity, including 9-1-1, during disasters and during de-energization events. - 33.
 In April 2018, the Commission's Communication Division issued a report analyzing major communication outages during the 2017 winter storms. - 34.
 The April 2018 Communications Division report found that that a total of 964,003 subscribers, or 2.5% of Californians, did not have the capability to dial 9-1-1 for some period of time during the 2017 winter storms. - 35.
-Communications Division's April 2018 report emphasized that many outages could have been prevented with better availability of backup power for wireless providers and improved reliability of cable facilities for wireline providers. - 36.
-Of the four providers serving the Town of Paradise, two had no macro cell sites with backup capacity beyond batteries and the other two providers had at least one macro cell site, with additional on-site backup capacity in the form of generators.
+Communications Division's April 2018 report emphasized that many wireless outages could have been prevented with better availability of backup power for wireless providers and improved reliability of cable facilities for wireline providers. - 36.
+Of the four providers serving the Town of Paradise, two had no macro cell sites with backup capacity beyond batteries and the other two providers had at least one macro cell site, with additional on-site backup capacity in the form of generators, as of 2019.